 Adult Spring Classes

 Registration will open Friday, February 20th for members.
-Non-member registration will open 2 weeks later on Friday March 6th.
+Non-member registration will open on Friday, February 27th.

 The West Hartford Art League holds year round art instruction for adults and youths in the form of weekly daytime and evening classes Monday - Saturday in the fall, winter and spring.
 Special weekend and one time workshops are held throughout the year taught by a varied group of instructors.